Feature Extraction for Novelty Detection in Network Traffic: Results

-\paragraph{Novel device detection.} The MAWI dataset, where the novelty detection problem involves detecting a novel device, finds the TTL field in a packet header to be significant.
-This also follows intuition, as the TTL value is a coarse indicator of network topology (i.e., how many network-level ``hops'' a device is from a particular destination endpoint) and naturally two different devices on the network may be located at different network attachment points and thus be different distances away from common network locations.
+\paragraph{Novel device detection:} The MAWI dataset, where the novelty detection problem involves detecting a novel device, finds the TTL field in a packet header to be significant.
+This result also follows intuition, as the TTL value is often a coarse indicator of network topology (i.e., how many network-level ``hops'' a device is from a particular destination endpoint) and naturally two different devices on the network may be located at different network attachment points and thus be different distances away from common network locations.
 Such topological differences would be apparent in the TTL field, and a new device attaching at a different location on the network could appear as a sudden influx of network traffic that bears a different distribution in TTL values.
 In particular, sudden deviations in distributions of TTL values in the dataset may thus reflect the injection of traffic from new devices, or possibly attackers.
-On the other hand, we see in this dataset that the SYN and TTL fields are less useful for novelty detection concerning activities (e.g., the SFrig dataset, which involves detection of activities in the dataset).
+In the CTU and Lab IoT datasets, the TTL field is comparatively less important because the devices in the dataset were connected on the same local area network, as opposed to different places in the wide area.
+In such a scenario, the connected devices are a single IP hop away from the monitoring location and thus the TTL values will be the same for all devices.
+The importance of the SYN field varies across datasets and scenarios, most likely because in some cases the introduction of a new device may involve a change in the distribution of new TCP flows (where the start of each flow is characterized by a SYN packet), whereas in other cases, changes in the number of new flows may not be a useful feature for detecting a novel device.

+\paragraph{Novel activity detection:} If someone begins to interact with a connected IoT device in new ways---triggering new types of activities---the traffic itself may bear differences from previously seen traffic.
+Differences in the traffic itself may arise because activities themselves may bear unique signatures in the underlying network traffic.
+For example, the amount and nature of traffic generated by opening and closing a refrigerator door in SFrig will generate different types of traffic than the kind of traffic that is generated by activities that do not involve human interaction (e.g., a software update).